 All of these direct debits can easily cost hundreds of dollars a month.

 The solution?
-Review your bank statements and cut out any unnecessary direct payments.
+Review your bank statements and cut out any unnecessary direct payments monthly!

 3. You’re encouraged to spend money

 The solution?
-Practice discipline in your spending by really thinking about whether you need to buy cheap plane tickets to Bali again.
+Practice discipline in your spending by really thinking about whether you need that new jacket, and include goals into your budgeting so you have something to plan and save for.

 4. Credit card debt is rife

 The solution?
-Use a debit card instead of a credit card for everyday purchases.
+Use a debit card instead of a credit card for everyday purchases, or make sure you only spend on your credit card to the point you can pay it off at the end of the month.

 5. Wage growth is slow

 The solution?
-There’s not much you can do about this one except watching your budget and waiting for the market to correct itself, unless you manage to secure a raise or land a higher-paying job.
+There’s not much you can do about this one except watching your budget and waiting for the market to correct itself, but you can also improve your negotiation skills and seek a pay-rise (or land a higher-paying job!).

 6. Everyday expenses are greater now